kyletankl/pml/readme.txt

 only 2 files are committed:
 - pml-kyle.html
 - pml-kyle.rmd
-see pml-kyle.rmd for data sources to download data csv
+see pml-kyle.rmd for data sources to download data csv.